 3-23 Marlborough, looking west (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

-On September 5, 1961, 7 Marlborough was acquired from the Haskells by Dr, Jason Aronson, a physician and psychiatrist, who lived in one of the units and also maintained his practice there.
+On September 5, 1961, 7 Marlborough was acquired from the Haskells by Dr, Jason Aronson, a physician and psychiatrist, and later a publisher of books on psychotherapy and on Judaica.
+He lived and maintained his office at 67 Bay State Road.
 On June 29, 1962, he transferred the property to his parents, Louis and Mollie (Weiner) Aronson of Little Falls, Minnesota.

-In May of 1964, Jason Aronson (on behalf of Louis and Mollie Aronson) filed for (and subsequently received) permission to legalize the occupancy as six apartments.
+By 1964, Jason Aronson had moved his residence and office to 7 Marlborough.
+In May of 1964, on behalf of his parents, he filed for (and subsequently received) permission to legalize the occupancy as six apartments.

-The property subsequently changed hands and on May 15, 1997, was purchased by John F. Kelleher, Jr., trustee of the Seven Marlboro Street Trust.
+On September 25, 1991, Bryce Blynn, III, purchased 7 Marlborough from Chatal Associates LP, and on May 15, 1997, it was purchased from him by John F. Kelleher, Jr., trustee of the Seven Marlboro Street Trust.